Fall 2019 edition

 A Note from the Ed/Lib Team

-We’re giving away signed copies of Order of the Majestic ARCs to three lucky winners!
+We’re giving away signed copies of Max & Ruby and Twin Trouble to three lucky winners!

 CLICK HERE TO ENTER!